jaydenseric/find-unused-exports/readme.md

 ### Command `find-unused-exports`

 Finds unused [ECMAScript module exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) in a project.
-If some are found, it reports them to `stderr` and exits with a `1` error status. `.gitignore` files are used to ignore files.
+If some are found, it reports them to `stderr` and exits with a `1` error status.

 It implements the function [`findUnusedExports`](./findUnusedExports.mjs).